-Part of a yearlong series on Torah’s wisdom about building and builders in Jewish spiritual life.
+Part of a periodic Torah series on graceful masculinity and Jewish values.

 וְאִםמִן–הָעוֹף עֹלָה קָרְבָּנוֹ, לַיהוָה: וְהִקְרִיב מִן–הַתֹּרִים, אוֹ מִן–בְּנֵי הַיּוֹנָה—אֶת–קָרְבָּנוֹ.

 If one’s offering to Hashem is an olah offering from the fowl, one should bring their offering from the turtledoves or from the young doves.

 When G-d introduces G-d’s self to Moses at the burning bush (Exodus 3:5), G-d says: “Do not come closer.
 Remove your sandals from your feet, for the place on which you stand is holy ground.”
 At Mount Sinai, when G-d reveals G-d’s self to the world, it is also amidst fire, and again we are warned to make borders and not approach the mountain (Exodus 19:12).
 The main purpose of the Torah is to guide us in coming closer to G-d.
 This models a healthy relationship where each party defines what the appropriate closeness is for themselves, which then informs the available proximity that the other is invited to approach.

 The offerings, korbanos in Hebrew, literally means an act of closeness, and is a representation of self sacrifice.
 However not all acts of self sacrifice bring us closer to the Divine, or to each other.
 It is necessary to be able to discern what are the healthy and holy pleasures that we are meant to pursue; those that elevate all involved and transcend physical limitations into spiritual spaces.
 We also need to take care not to cross dangerous lines of consumption and debasement, while also avoiding asceticism.